 Research shows that 42 percent of children have been bullied online, and of this group of victims, one in four has experienced this kind of bullying more than once.
 It is important for children, parents, teachers and community leaders to discuss what can be done to stop this growing epidemic.
 Here are a few guidelines and suggestions to help parents protect their children.

-Even if you don’t suspect your child is being bullied, it’s important to be aware how they are using today’s technology.
+- Monitor your child’s use of technology: Even if you don’t suspect your child is being bullied, it’s important to be aware of how they are using today’s technology.
 Monitor their reactions and emotions when they are online.
-If your child is on Facebook, sign up for Facebook, and stay up to date with their online profile.
+If your child is on Facebook, stay up to date with their online profile.
 Look for signs of bullying, depression or other concerning issues.
 The same advice applies to other technology, like texting.
-As a parent, your presence is powerful, and you may be able to prevent bullies from harming your child.
+As a parent, your presence is powerful and you may be able to prevent bullies from harming your child.

-Resist confronting the bully or the bully’s parents.
+- Report bullying behaviors to appropriate officials: Resist confronting the bully or the bully’s parents.
 Instead, report any unlawful or harassing behaviors to law enforcement.
 If incidents happen at school, report them to school officials.
-If your child receives cruel texts, don’t respond.
-Instead, make copies of them.
+If your child receives cruel texts, don’t respond; instead, make copies of them.
 This evidence may be useful to report to school officials or law enforcement.
-Set up online filters to block the bully’s messages on Facebook or Twitter.
+Set up online filters to block the bully’s messages.

-Teach them what bullying means, what to expect as they get older and ask them to promise to talk to you if someone ever makes them feel bad about themselves.
-Additionally, talk to your kids about social pressures that could prompt them to bully others, and teach them why bullying is wrong.
+- Educate kids about bullying at an early age: Teach them what bullying means and what to expect as they get older, and ask them to promise to talk to you if someone ever makes them feel bad about themselves.
+Additionally, talk to your kids about social pressures that could prompt them to bully others and teach them why bullying is wrong.
 Look for signs of anxiety, depression or suicidal thoughts.
 Caring conversations with your child can impact their emotional health.